 The West Dennis Light & the Lighthouse Inn: Decades of Service

-Last year marked our 80th anniversary here at the Lighthouse Inn, though the beacon in question—originally known as the Bass River Light and today called the West Dennis Light—claims an even more venerable pedigree.
+This year marks our 85th anniversary here at the Lighthouse Inn, though the beacon in question—originally known as the Bass River Light and today called the West Dennis Light—claims an even more venerable pedigree.

 The red tower on Wrinkle Point at the mouth of the Bass River first flared into action in 1855, its construction made possible by oxen teams hauling materials in across the farflung salt marshes and sand dunes.
 The opening of the Cape Cod Canal in 1914 ushered the Bass River Light into decommission, and it long stood dark; in 1989, however, to mark the 200th anniversary of the U.S. Lighthouse Service (aka the Coast Guard), it was reactivated to flash its proud white light every six seconds.